microsoft/Build25-LAB304/2-CreatingTests/README.md

 Playwright Codegen is a tool that helps you automatically generate test code.
 It works by recording your interactions (like clicks, typing, navigation) as you use your web application in a browser window controlled by Playwright.

 As you interact, Codegen translates these actions into Playwright test script code.
 This generated code can then be saved into a test file, providing a quick starting point for writing your end-to-end tests.
-You can use Codegen either through the integrated Playwright VS Code extension or via a command-line interface (npx playwright codegen).
+You can use Codegen either through the integrated Playwright VS Code extension or via a command-line interface (npx playwright's Codegen).

 ## Method 1: Using the VS Code Extension (Recommended)